 - Zelle allows people to send and receive money through your bank’s app or through the Zelle app if your bank does not have its own.
 Zelle doesn’t charge to send and receive money.

 - Zelle describes itself as a fast, safe and easy way to send and receive money among people you trust.
-The company says it uses authentification features to make payments more secure.
+The company says it uses authentication features to make payments more secure.

-However, like Venmo, Zelle isn’t really designed for merchant transactions, which may include purchases by strangers.
+Like Venmo, however, Zelle isn’t really designed for merchant transactions, which may include purchases by strangers.

 The upshot: You’re better off using traditional forms of payment such as ACH payments, credit card payments and checks than newer additions to the landscape, so you have the protections they come with.